 Shana Tova!
 Tonight Rosh Hashana marks the beginning of the new Jewish year.
 It’s a time of renewal, connecting the events of the past to the possibilities of the future.
 It’s fitting then that last week I had the privilege to observe an ancient tradition in adopting a new technology for the home kitchen.

-Aware that cooking, serving, and eating are inherently spiritual endeavors, the Bible commands deep in the Book of Numbers that we consecrate new cookware and servingware by immersing them in a mikveh, a natural body of water or a special ritual pool connected to a source of pure rainwater.
+Aware that cooking, serving, and eating are inherently spiritual endeavors, the Bible commands deep in the Book of Numbers that we consecrate new cookware and servingware by immersing them in a mikveh, a special ritual pool connected to a source of pure rainwater.

 Jews have maintained this practice for millennia (if Christening is a thing, is there such a thing as Jewening?).
 It was thus a profoundly meaningful experience for me to be quite probably the first to immerse (or tovel) and consecrate the rotor of a Spinzall culinary centrifuge, the first centrifuge designed with a cook’s needs in mind rather than those of a lab technician.

 A centrifuge is a device that, through the centrifugal force of spinning, creates forces many times that of gravity, propelling the contents outward.
 If you’re not sure what I mean, just think of your washing machine on the spin cycle, or remember the old Gravitron amusement park ride.